Lee-MSFT/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/trace-an-email-message/message-trace-modern-eac.md

 #### Network Message ID

 Network Message ID is a unique message ID value that prevails across copies of the message that may be created due to bifurcation, and across the message transport process.
-It's very dynamic wherein its value differs for even a copy of the message's specific instance.
+It's dynamic wherein its value differs for even a copy of the message's specific instance.
 Therefore, each copied version of the instance will have a different **Network Message ID** value.

 The differences between Network Message ID and Message ID are described in the following table: